kata-containers/kata-containers/design/architecture.md

 the OCI compatible runtime.

-Before calling its runtime, CRI-O will always add a `io.kubernetes.cri-o.ContainerType` annotation to the `config.json` configuration file it produces from the kubelet CRI request.
+Before calling its runtime, CRI-O will always add a `io.kubernetes.cri-o.ContainerType` annotation to the `config.json` configuration file it produces from the Kubelet CRI request.
 The `io.kubernetes.cri-o.ContainerType` annotation can either be set to `sandbox` or `container`.
 Kata Containers will then use this annotation to decide if it needs to respectively create a virtual machine or a container inside a virtual machine associated